Herbalife is a multilevel marketing company that sells nutritional supplements and personal care products in more than 90 countries around the world.

 Replacing two meals per day with Herbalife shakes can lead to modest weight loss, but it’s unknown whether the supplements that are part of the program have any additional benefit.

 In addition to aiding weight loss, the Herbalife program has a few more benefits.

 Meal replacement shakes like the ones used in the Herbalife diet can be attractive for busy people or those who lack the time or interest to cook.

-To make the shake, all you have to do is mix two scoops of powder with 8 ounces (240 ml) of nonfat milk and enjoy.
+To make the shake, all you have to do is mix 2 scoops of powder with 8 ounces (240 mL) of nonfat milk and enjoy.
 The powder can also be blended with ice or fruit for a smoothie-style drink.

 The main ingredient in most of the Herbalife meal replacement shakes is soy protein isolate, a type of protein powder that comes from soybeans.

 Some research suggests that eating soy protein may lower cholesterol levels and reduce your risk of heart disease (